languagetool-org/languagetool-browser-addon/webextension/README.md

 Run `mocha`.
 To run tests continuously during development, run `mocha -w` (this will automatically run the tests as soon as the source files change).
+Tests should work with Node.js v4.2.1 or later.
+You can switch between different Node.js versions using e.g. `nvm use v4.2.1`.

 ### Integration tests